vmware-archive/Workshop/Lab07/README.md

 ### Step 07 - Run Locally

 Run and verify both Fortune-Tellers continue to run as they did before.
-Run the application either in a command window or within VS2017.
+Run the application in either a command window or VS2017.

 ## Use Eureka Server on Cloud Foundry